Reflective programming: Implementation

 Compiled languages rely on their runtime system to provide information about the source code.
 A compiled Objective-C executable, for example, records the names of all methods in a block of the executable, providing a table to correspond these with the underlying methods (or selectors for these methods) compiled into the program.
 In a compiled language that supports runtime creation of functions, such as Common Lisp, the runtime environment must include a compiler or an interpreter.

 Reflection can be implemented for languages without built-in reflection by using a program transformation system to define automated source-code changes.

 Security considerations

 Reflection may allow a user to create unexpected control flow paths through an application, potentially bypassing security measures.
 This may be exploited by attackers.
 Historical vulnerabilities in Java caused by unsafe reflection allowed code retrieved from potentially untrusted remote machines to break out of the Java sandbox security mechanism.
 A large scale study of 120 Java vulnerabilities in 2013 concluded that unsafe reflection is the most common vulnerability in Java, though not the most exploited.

+Runtime performance

+Runtime reflection systems introduce a non-negligible runtime performance overhead.
+For instance, in Java, because reflective operations are resolved dynamically at execution time, many compiler and JVM optimizations—such as method inlining, static binding, and aggressive just-in-time specialization—cannot be fully applied.
+As a consequence, reflective calls are typically slower than their statically resolved counterparts.
+Microbenchmark and application-level studies on Java have shown that reflective operations can incur substantial runtime overhead, especially for method invocation and dynamic object creation, with slowdowns ranging from around 20–40% in moderate cases to more than 300× in heavily reflective dispatch scenarios.
+In sequential applications, reflection can significantly increase execution time and memory consumption when used in performance-critical code paths.
+In multithreaded applications, reflective implementations generally preserve scalability, but still exhibit noticeably higher absolute execution times—commonly between 1.5x and 10× slower—than equivalent non-reflective code.

+In languages like C++ and Rust, reflection is performed at compile time.
+Compile-time reflection systems are weaker than runtime reflection systems like those of Java and C#, but incur no runtime overhead due to being performed during compilation.